tuncaygafarli/branchpredict/README.md

 ### 3\.
 Simulator Usage

-The compiled simulator (`./cpu`) is executed via the command line, requiring an input assembly file and configuration flags for logging and the chosen branch prediction algorithm.
+The compiled emulator (`./cpu`) is executed via the command line, requiring an input assembly file and configuration flags for logging and the chosen branch prediction algorithm.

 #### Syntax